Manuel Acuña

-Manuel Acuña Navarro (27 August 1849 – 6 December 1873) was a 19th-century Mexican writer.
+Manuel Acuña Narro (27 August 1849 – 6 December 1873) was a 19th-century Mexican writer.
 He focused on poetry but also wrote some novels and plays.
 He committed suicide at age 24.
 It is not certain why he killed himself, but it is thought that he did so because of a woman.

 Early life

-Acuña was born in the city of Saltillo, Coahuila, on August 27, 1849 to Francisco Acuña and Refugia Navarro.
+Acuña was born in the city of Saltillo, Coahuila, on August 27, 1849, to Francisco Acuña and Refugia Narro.
 He was taught how to write and read at an early age.
 His parents received the first letter.
-Subsequently studied at the College Josefino Saltillo city and around 1865 he moved to Mexico, where he entered as a boarder at the College of San Ildefonso, where he studied mathematics, Latin, French, and Philosophy.
-Subsequently, In January 1868 he began his studies at the School of Medicine.
+He later studied at the College Josefino in Saltillo and, around 1865, moved to Mexico City, where he became a boarder at the Colegio de San Ildefonso.
+There, he studied mathematics, Latin, French, and philosophy.

 Acuña lived at a time at which Mexican society was dominated by philosophical-positivist intellectuality.
 Furthermore, he was living as a romantic tendency in poetry was occurring.